-• Committed revolving operating credit facilities
+Committed revolving operating credit facilities

 The Company has a committed revolving credit facility of up to \$85.0 million, with a Canadian chartered bank.
 The facility matures December 31, 2022.
 This facility may be used in the normal course of business for general working capital purposes, to issue non-collateralized letters of credit, and to fund future capital expenditures and qualifying permitted acquisitions.
-At December 31, 2019, the Company has \$28.5 million in letters of credit outstanding (December 31, 2018 - \$24.3 million) and has drawn \$15.0 million on this facility (December 31, 2018 - \$15.0 million).
+At March 31, 2020, the Company has \$28.3 million in letters of credit outstanding (December 31, 2019 - \$28.5 million) and has drawn \$15.0 million on this facility (December 31, 2019 - \$15.0 million).
 The \$15.0 million draw is presented as long-term loans and borrowings on the Company's statement of financial position.
-At December 31, 2019, the Company was in compliance with the working capital, minimum equity and debt-to-equity covenants of this facility.
+At March 31, 2020, the Company was in compliance with the working capital, minimum equity and debt-to-equity covenants of this facility.

-Committed revolving term loan facility
+· Committed revolving term loan facility

-The Company has a committed revolving term loan facility totalling \$35.0 million for the purpose of financing acquisitions and for working capital advances in support of major projects.
+The Company has a committed revolving term loan facility of up to \$35.0 million for the purpose of financing acquisitions and for working capital advances in support of major projects.
 The facility matures on December 31, 2021.
-As of December 31, 2019, the Company has drawn \$10.0 million (December 31, 2018 - \$nil) on the facility.
+As of March 31, 2020, the Company has drawn \$26.3 million (December 31, 2019 - \$10.0) on the facility.
+The Company drew \$16.3 million from one of its committed bank facilities in the quarter but expects to repay these amounts within a year.

 Borrowings under the facility bear interest at a rate per annum equal to the Canadian prime rate plus a spread.
 A commitment fee that varies depending on certain consolidated financial ratios is due on the unutilized portion of the facility.
-At December 31, 2019, the Company was in compliance with the working capital, minimum equity and debt-to-equity covenants of this facility.
+At March 31, 2020, the Company was in compliance with the working capital, minimum equity and debt-to-equity covenants of this facility.